We look at the mistaken belief that every dog is allowed one bite.

-We take over cases from lots of solicitors who have told their clients they cannot help because the dog that bit had no history of aggression.
+Our specialist team takes over lots of cases from solicitors who have told their clients they cannot help because the dog that bit had no history of aggression.

 We get regular denials from insurers who say that the dog owner cannot be held responsible because the dog hadn’t reacted in that way before.